whitewilder/updated-copy-logistic/README.md

 • Use np.array to vectorize for loop computations.
 • Convert hard-coded integers to global constants.
 • Cache function results using lru_cache.
+Convert the for loop to a list comprehension.